RadGH/RadGH/README.md

 # About Me

 My name is Radley, and I'm a WordPress Developer with 19 years of experience in web development.
+I started building websites as a freelancer in 2007.
+I started using WordPress as my platform of choice in 2013.
+I've also built computer software and even a video game.
+I also like to dabble in design and enjoy painting in acrylic and oils.

-I'm proficient with many design and development tools and maintain several Unix-based web servers.
+I'm proficient with many design and development tools and maintain several Unix-based web servers on Cloudways, Flywheel, WPEngine, and Rackspace.
 My day-to-day work involves maintaining hosted websites for clients, developing custom themes and plugins, and optimizing websites for speed and performance.

+## Work Experience

 I am the owner of [ZingMap](https://zingmap.com/) where I provide managed WordPress hosting to my customers.

-I'm also the Technical Director at [Alchemy + Aim](https://alchemyandaim.com/) where I manage custom projects and provide development.
-If you are looking for custom development, I highly recommend Alchemy + Aim.
+I'm also the Technical Director at [Alchemy + Aim](https://alchemyandaim.com/) where I plan and manage custom projects, lead other developers, and provide development.

+## Software Experience

+My choice of **development tools** includes:
+- PHPStorm
+- WinSCP
+- PuTTY
+- Notepad++

+I am experienced with **design tools** including:
+- Photoshop (Graphic design)
+- Figma (Mockups)
+- Inkscape (Logo design)
+- Upscayl (Image upscaling)